oyanzhi/tp/docs/DeveloperGuide.md

   * User Input: reminder 1 h/Follow up with client on insurance quote d/2026-11-10 09:00
   * Expected Outcome:
     * A reminder with the header [Follow up with client on insurance quote] and deadline [2026-11-10 09:00] is added to the client at index 1.
-    * A success message is displayed: `Reminder added to [Person's Name]: [Follow up with client on insurance quote], due by [2026-11-10 09:00]`
+    * A success message is displayed: `Reminder added to {Person's Name}: {Follow up with client on insurance quote}, due by {2026-11-10 09:00}`
     * The reminder list for the client at index 1 is re-sorted by the closest deadlines first, followed by the header name.

 &nbsp;

-* Test Case: Adds a reminder to a client with a invalid index
+* Test Case: Adds a reminder to a client with an invalid index
   * Assumption: Invalid Client Index (index exceeds number of clients currently displayed)
   * User Input: reminder 100000 h/Follow up with client on insurance quote d/2026-11-10 09:00
   * Expected Outcome: